silverhammermba/superuser/extras/answers.markdown

    can be very hard for the computer to know exactly what went wrong, so it tries to tell you as much as it can about the problem by making a record of _everything_ that was going on when the program crashed.
 This record of the program's state is called a "core dump".
-Unfortunately we don't yet have the techincal skills needed to take advantage of such information.
+Interpreting such core dumps requires quite a bit of expertise.
    {: .deeper}

 Hopefully these two exercises have illustrated just how fragile computer